We pride ourselves in conducting community-engaged science that makes our region and the world a better place.

-The Department of Psychology is part of the College of Humanities and Sciences on the Monroe Park Campus of Virginia Commonwealth University.
-The department has one of the largest undergraduate programs in the university, with more than 1,600 student majors.
-The department has four PhD granting graduate programs: Clinical Psychology, Counseling Psychology, Health Psychology, and a General Psychology program with two sub-specialty concentrations (Developmental Psychology and Social Psychology).
-The Clinical and Counseling Psychology Programs are accredited by the American Psychological Association.
-Fifty-three teaching and research faculty, twelve adjunct faculty, seven administrative and professional faculty, nine classified staff members, four post-doctoral fellows, and 126 doctoral students teach courses and conduct research through VCU Psychology.
+The VCU Department of Psychology has one of the largest undergraduate programs in the university, with more than 1,700 student majors.
+The department has four Ph.D.-granting graduate programs: Clinical Psychology, Counseling Psychology, Health Psychology and a General Psychology program with two sub-specialty concentrations: Developmental Psychology and Social Psychology.
+The clinical and counseling psychology programs are accredited by the American Psychological Association.

-The department also houses a number of research and service centers and institutes, including
+The department houses a number of research and service centers and institutes, including: